adrienbrault/instructrice/README.md

 - No messages.
 You just pass context, prompt.
   - I am hoping that this choice enables cool things later like supporting few-shots examples, evals, etc
 - More flexible schema options
+- Higher level abstraction.
+You aren't able to provide a list of messages, while it is possible with `instructor-php`.

 ## Notes/Ideas